utdemir/gcal-i-am-busy/README.md

 $ npx clasp push
 ```

 3. Navigate to https://script.google.com/home.
-You should see the project appear.
+You should see the project appear, open it.
 4. Click 'Run'.
 It should ask for some permissions.
 5. Observe the "Execution log" until you see "Execution completed".
    * The initial run might take a while since it will synchronize 75 days of events.